Bestow - Life InsuranceAs low as $10/mo

 How Much Does Life Insurance By Bestow Cost?

 The cost of life insurance depends on various factors.
-Bestow, like any other insurance company, screens applicants on their age, smoking status (i.e., smoker vs. non-smoker) state of residence, and other details about their medical history and demographic profile.
+Bestow screens applicants on their age, smoking status (i.e., smoker vs. non-smoker) state of residence, and other details about their medical history and demographic profile.

-Because Bestow does not require a medical exam for receiving term life insurance coverage through the company, the company relies on algorithms to determine an applicant’s risk profile before providing an offer for monthly premium payments.
+Because Bestow does not require a medical exam for receiving term life insurance coverage, the company relies on algorithms to determine an applicant’s risk profile before providing an offer for monthly premium payments.

 Consider the following three examples (data gathered 5/4/2020):